Body Control Module ECU

 Automotive-grade hardware and software development services in accordance to the functional safety and reliability norms of ISO 26262

-End to end support in the design and development of BSP, communication stack for control units (ECU), device drivers, middleware and application.
+End to end support in the design and development of Board Support Package(BSP), communication stack for control units (ECU), device drivers, middleware and application.

-Fast and efficient integration of sensors, actuators and motors (BLDC and non-BLDC) for automotive control units as per your requirements.
+Fast and efficient integration of sensors, actuators and motors (BLDC and PMSM motors) for automotive Electronic Control Units (ECU), as per your requirements.

 Model Based Development

 Strong player in MATLAB/Simulink and auto code generation (Target Link and RTW)

 Ensuring secured communication between the cloud and the IoT gateway through